Laboratoire-de-Chemoinformatique/SynPlanner/docs/methods/value.rst

 ================

 **Node evaluation**.
 During the evaluation step, the value function (or evaluation function) is used to estimate the retrosynthetic feasibility of newly created nodes.
-In SynPlanner, there are three types of evaluation functions implemented:
+In ``SynPlanner``, there are three types of evaluation functions implemented:

     * `random function` (assigns a random value between 0 and 1 to the new node).
 Mostly used as a baseline.
     * `rollout function` (default evaluation type in MCTS).
 In the current implementation it does a series of node expansions until it reaches some stope criterion (maximum simulation depth, discovered retrosynthetic route, etc.).
 Based on the simulation results it assigns the value between (-1 and 1) to the new node.